Aliases for PLA2G12A Gene

 Secreted phospholipase A2 (sPLA2) enzymes liberate arachidonic acid from phospholipids for production of eicosanoids and exert a variety of physiologic and pathologic effects.
 Group XII sPLA2s, such as PLA2G12A, have relatively low specific activity and are structurally and functionally distinct from other sPLA2s (Gelb et al., 2000 [PubMed 11031251]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PLA2G12A Gene

-PLA2G12A (Phospholipase A2, Group XIIA) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and PAK Pathway.
+PLA2G12A (Phospholipase A2 Group XIIA) is a Protein Coding gene.
+Diseases associated with PLA2G12A include macular degeneration, age-related, 1.
+Among its related pathways are Linoleic acid metabolism and Acyl chain remodelling of PC.
 GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
 An important paralog of this gene is PLA2G12B.

 UniProtKB/Swiss-Prot for PLA2G12A Gene

 PA2 catalyzes the calcium-dependent hydrolysis of the 2-acyl groups in 3-sn-phosphoglycerides.
 Does not exhibit detectable activity toward sn-2-arachidonoyl- or linoleoyl-phosphatidylcholine or -phosphatidylethanolamine.